-This tyrosinase inhibitor ingredient list has most, if not all, of the ingredients in skincare products used to block tyrosinase.
-There are other ways to lighten the skin, but tyrosinase inhibitors are the best ingredients to reduce melanin in the skin.
+This tyrosinase inhibitor ingredient list has most, if not all, of the ingredients in skin care products used to block tyrosinase.
+There are other ways to lighten the skin, but tyrosinase inhibitors are the best ingredients to lower the production rates of melanin in the skin.
 Hydroquinone is the most effective tyrosinase inhibitor, but questions about the safety of hydroquinone have led to the development of hydroquinone alternatives to inhibit tyrosinase.
-These are the best tyrosinase inhibitors found in skincare products listed in alphabetical order.

-Flavonoids (Large family of compounds that includes resveratrol)
+Flavonoids (A large family of compounds that includes resveratrol)

 Licorice Extract (Glabridin, Glycyrrhiza glabra)

 - Saururus chinensis also called Asian Lizard's Tail Plant or Chinese Lizard's Tail

 What are the Best Products that Use Tyrosinase Inhibitors?